Akhilesh postpones Rampur visit over prohibitory orders by govt | Devdiscourse

-"I have to visit Rampur after meeting party workers in Sitapur, Shahjahanpur, and Bareilly.
+"I have to visit Rampur to meet party workers in Sitapur, Shahjahanpur, Bareilly.
 I have postponed the visit by two days.
 It has been rescheduled to Sep 13-14.
 No one can stop us from meeting people in a democracy," Yadav told reporters here.
 He said the administration has told the party that prohibitory orders were imposed in Rampur in view of Muharram and Ganesh Chaturthi due to community sensitivity.

 "I and the entire Samajwadi Party is with him and will fight at all levels and also explore ways for the legal fight," the SP chief said.
 He said "politically motivated" cases are being lodged against Azam Khan to finish off the university founded by him.
 "They dont want the university to run and students to have a bright future.
 Political fores do not want change in the lives of people," he added.